The Ultimate Phone Power Bank Buying Guide

 Take a quick inventory of the devices you plan to charge.
 Do they use USB-C, Lightning, or the older Micro-USB?
 A good power bank should have a variety of ports to cover all your bases.
 Most new models come with at least one USB-C port (often used for both input and output) and one or more traditional USB-A ports.
 This versatility ensures you can charge your new phone, older headphones, and a friend’s device all from the same battery.
 For ultimate compatibility, a cable like the ProSeries MAX Fast Charging Cable with interchangeable magnetic tips can be a lifesaver, allowing one cable to work with multiple devices.

-Look for Clear Battery Indicators
+Why Clear Battery Indicators Are a Must-Have

 It seems simple, but knowing how much charge is left in your power bank is crucial.
 The last thing you want is to pull out a dead power bank when your phone is at 1%.
 Most power banks use a series of four or five LED lights to show the remaining battery level.
 A growing number of models now feature a precise digital display that shows the exact percentage, which is even better.
 This lets you know at a glance whether you have enough power for the day or if you need to recharge the power bank itself.
 A well-made power bank should last for over 500 charge cycles before its capacity begins to degrade.